hossammourad/vscode-get-color-name/README.md

-# my-first-vscode-extension README
+# vscode-get-color-name README

-This is the README for your extension "my-first-vscode-extension".
+This is the README for your extension "vscode-get-color-name".
 After writing up a brief description, we recommend including the following sections.

 ## Features